Universally defining subrings in function fields: Introduction

 \subsection{Acknowledgements}

 Part of this work was developed during N.~D.'s PhD project and contained in his PhD thesis \cite{DaansThesis}, prepared under supervision of Karim Becher and P.~D.\ at the University of Antwerp, and supported by the FWO PhD Fellowship fundamental research grants 51581 and 83494.
 N.~D.~further gratefully acknowledges support by {Czech Science Foundation} (GA\v CR) grant 21-00420M, and {Charles University} PRIMUS Research Programme PRIMUS/24/SCI/010.
+P.~D.\ would like to thank the Hausdorff Research Institute for Mathematics Bonn, funded by the DFG under Germany's Excellence Strategy (EXC-2047/1 -- 390685813), for its hospitality during the trimester programme ``Definability, decidability, and computability'' while this paper was revised.

 We are grateful to Yong Hu for suggesting a version of the reciprocity exact sequence (\Cref{T:Reciprocity-Main}, in a different formulation) in characteristic different from $2$, as well as providing us with a detailed proof sketch thereof, although the argument we ultimately give below is entirely different.